johntherriiiippper/SlickCats-HeadOfBadmin/README.md

 # SlickCat7741ShaderJam
 USE YOUR BRAIN AND READ!!!!!
 Use any of the things provided at YOUR OWN RISK!!!!!
-Not Encouraged, you may NOT edit any of the code provided here or deplicate and sell the CODE for any Market Value!!!!!!!!!!!!!!
+Not Encouraged, you should in fact TURN BACK NOW!!!!!!!!!
+You may NOT edit any of the code provided here or duplicate and sell the CODE for any Market Value!!!!!!!!!!!!!!

 # What the Heck is a Chromebook
 FYI those of you who came here, a chromebook is a device produced by many electronics companies(dell, hp, lenovo) that is a small lightweight and not powerful laptop device. it is installed with an operating system called ChromeOS, which has many bugs and issues, and it is for us to help find those issues for google for them to patch them, but in the mean time its not a bad idea to take advantage of those and maybe try somehting new!
 Lmao most hacks here might already be patched but still its worth a try!